istanbuljs/nyc/README.md

 nyc will instrument all files if the `--all` flag is set or if running `nyc instrument`.
 In this case all files will appear in the coverage report and contribute to coverage statistics.

-nyc will only collect coverage for files that are located under `cwd`, and then only `*.js` files or files with extensions listed in the `extension` array.
+nyc will only collect coverage for files that are located under `cwd`, and then only files with extensions listed in the `extension` array.

 You can reduce the set of instrumented files by adding `include` and `exclude` filter arrays to your config.
 These allow you to shape the set of instrumented files by specifying glob patterns that can filter files from the default instrumented set.